awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 #### [ AWS CLI ]

 **Prerequisites**
-+ Version 2\.4\.9 or later or 1\.22\.30 or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
++ Version 2\.5\.2 or later or 1\.22\.86 or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 + An existing VPC and a dedicated security group that meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC and subnet considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 If you don't have a VPC, you can follow [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md) to create one\.
-If you want to assign IPv6 IP addresses to Pods and Services, then then ensure that your VPC, subnets, and security group meets the requirements listed in the considerations in [Assigning IPv6 addresses to pods and services](cni-ipv6.md)\.
+If you want to assign IPv6 IP addresses to Pods and Services, then ensure that your VPC, subnets, and security group meets the requirements listed in the considerations in [Assigning IPv6 addresses to pods and services](cni-ipv6.md)\.
 + An existing Amazon EKS cluster IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.

 **To create your cluster with the AWS CLI**

 1. Create your cluster with the following command\.
 Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Amazon EKS cluster IAM role](service_IAM_role.md) and the subnet and security group IDs for the VPC that you created in [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
-Replace `my-cluster` with your cluster name and `region-code` with a [supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html#eks_region)\.
+Replace `my-cluster` with your cluster name\.
+Replace *region\-code* with your AWS Region\.
 You can replace `1.21` with any [supported version](kubernetes-versions.md)\.

    For `subnetIds`, don't specify subnets in AWS Outposts, AWS Wavelength or AWS Local Zones\.
 If you plan to deploy self\-managed nodes in AWS Outposts, AWS Wavelength or AWS Local Zones subnets after you deploy your cluster, then make sure that you have, or can create, Outposts subnets in the VPC that you specify\.

-   If you want the cluster to assign IPv6 addresses to Pods and Services instead of IPv4 addresses, add **`--kubernetes-network-config ipFamily=ipv6`** to the following command and specify `1.21` or later for `--kubernetes-version`\.
+   If you want the cluster to assign IPv6 addresses to pods and services instead of IPv4 addresses, add **`--kubernetes-network-config ipFamily=ipv6`** to the following command and specify `1.21` or later for `--kubernetes-version`\.

    ```
    aws eks create-cluster \
       --region region-code \
       --name my-cluster \
       --kubernetes-version 1.21 \
-      --role-arn arn:aws:iam::111122223333:role/eks-service-role-AWSServiceRoleForAmazonEKS-EXAMPLEBKZRQR \
+      --role-arn arn:aws:iam::111122223333:role/eksClusterRole \
       --resources-vpc-config subnetIds=subnet-a9189fe2,subnet-50432629,securityGroupIds=sg-f5c54184
    ```
 **Note**